input-output-hk/catalyst-ci/docs/src/guides/markdown.md

     DO github.com/input-output-hk/catalyst-ci/earthly/mdlint:<tag>+MDLINT_LOCALLY --src=$(echo ${PWD}) --fix=--fix
 ```

-In this use case, the Function is run Locally, so that the markdown in the repo can be directly checked.
+In this use case, the UDC is run Locally, so that the markdown in the repo can be directly checked.

 <!-- markdownlint-disable max-one-sentence-per-line -->
 !!!
 Note